mattrips/scratchPad/Protocol Conformance.md

 	let witnessDictionary: Dictionary<ProtocolRequirement, Witness>
 }
 ```
-### Inferred Declaration
+### 1.3 Inferred Declaration
 The declaration that a type conforms to a protocol is expressly stated.
 But the protocol conformance underpinning the declaration is neither declared nor guided by annotation.
 Instead, Swift infers the protocol conformance for the declaration.

-## _.2 The Foundations of Protocol Conformance

-Before reviewing the rule of protocol conformance, it is useful to review the foundations upon which protocol conformance stands.

-### Singular
+### 1.4 Singular
 A protocol conformance is determined with respect to the pairing of a type and a protocol to which it conforms.
-If a type conforms to multiple protocols, there will be a distinct protocol conformance for each type-protocol pairing.

 A type may conform to a protocol in one and only one way.
 There cannot be more than one protocol conformance for a type-protocol pairing.

 It is an error to twice declare the conformance of a type to a given protocol.
 Attempting to twice declare conditional conformance of a type to a protocol, even with disjoint conditions, is an error.